 The Florida Keys are made up of 1700 little islands, known as keys from the Spanish ‘cayo’, which means small island.
 The most southwesterly one, that’s inhabited, is Key West.

 You can have a great day trip to Key West from Miami, and a brilliant day in Key West if you’re on a passing cruise.
 I want to show you what to do in Key West to really make the most out of it when you get there.

-It’s here that a strange mix of party people and old folk live in harmony among the colourful houses, by the beautiful seas and in among the incredible ghostly and literary history.
+It’s here in Key West that a strange mix of party people and old folk live in harmony among the colourful houses, by the beautiful seas and in among the incredible ghostly and literary history.

 I had an amazing day in Key West, and here’s how you can do the same…

 How to Have an Awesome Day in Key West

 Follow my top tips on how to have a great Key West day out and really make the most of your Key West day trip.
 Here’s everything you need to know about seeing Key West in a day.

 1. Stay at the Ibis Bay Resort

 Waking up slightly jetlagged at 5am at the Ibis Bay Resort was a delight.
 There was a big Varadero poster on the wall – reminiscent of my mum and I’s visit to Cuba back in September – I had two double beds, cool bright furniture and a waterfront veranda which at the time was covered in herons.